Tummy Time Tips for Newborns (From Birth to 2 Months Old)

-Tummy time is time your newborn spends on his stomach during the day while he is awake and supervised.
-This is also referred to as being in prone position.
+Tummy time is the time your baby spends on their stomach while awake and supervised.

-Tummy time should be done from birth until baby is starting to crawl.
+Tummy time should be done from birth until a baby is starting to crawl.

 Here are some tips to make the most out of tummy time with your newborn.